imaarov/Patterns/README.md

 - **CodeWithMosh**
   - Website: [CodeWithMosh](https://codewithmosh.com/)
   - Description: An online platform offering coding courses and tutorials by Mosh Hamedani, covering a wide range of programming topics and best practices.

-### 🖼️ Image and Diagram Usage
-- Some images and diagrams used in this project are sourced from Refactoring.Guru.
-These images are used under the terms specified by Refactoring.Guru for educational and personal use.
-Proper attribution is provided in accordance with their usage policy.

 ### 🙏 Acknowledgements
 - Special thanks to the authors and creators of these resources for their exceptional work and contributions to the programming community.